Garbalia

-Garbalia is a rural area located in Howrah district of West Bengal, India.
+Garbalia is a village in Howrah district of West Bengal, India.
 It is a part of the Jagatballavpur block in the Howrah Sadar subdivision in the north-eastern part of Howrah.
 Garbalia is 30 km from the state's capital, Kolkata.
 Garbalia along with its 11 other neighbouring villages - Ichhapur, Tripurapur, Kumarpur, North Sealdanga, South Sealdanga, Jamunabalia, Badebalia, Ranmahal, Nimabalia, Nijbalia and Pratappur are together called greater Balia Pargana.

 Garbalia is located at 22.632568°N 88.113055°E. The PIN code of Garbalia is 711410.

 Transport

 Garbalia is connected with Grand Trunk Road by Howrah-Amta Road and it is also connected with Kona Expressway (Mumbai-Kolkata Highway) by Pantihal-Dhulagarh Road.
 Garbalia is connected with South-Eastern Railway by Howrah-Amta Local Railway.

 Train

 Howrah-Amta Local (From Pantihal, Munsirhat or Bargachia Station).
 Garbalia is approximately 3.1 km away from Pantihal railway station, 4.0 km away from Munsirhat railway station and 7.0 km away from Bargachia railway station.

 Munsirhat-Sankrail trekker route and numerous others transportation systems are also available in Garbalia.